 There is no detailed discussion of this topic in the Bible.
-Our conclusions, therefore, can be drawn only from isolated and sketchy portions of Scripture.
+Our conclusions, therefore, can be drawn only from isolated and rather vague portions of Scripture.
 Note the following.

 The Dead Remember

 There is clear biblical testimony supporting the fact that the dead remember their earthly activities.

 For example, in the narrative dealing with the rich man and Lazarus, the rich man, though tormented in the Hadean realm, nonetheless could remember his earthly family.
 At his “father’s house” were “five brothers,” and he agonized that they might also end up in that place of punishment (Lk.
 16:27-28).
 Clearly his memory of the past had not been obliterated.

 In the concluding book of the New Testament, John saw a vision of those precious souls who had been martyred for the cause of the slain Lamb.
 They cried:

 “How long, O Master, the holy and true, [will it be] before you judge and avenge our blood upon those who dwell upon the earth?”
 (Rev. 6:10).

 These servants of the Lord remembered the earth, and that they had lived thereon.
 They recalled that they had suffered and died at the hands of oppressors, and they remembered the divine promise of being vindicated eventually (cf. Lk.
 18:7; Rom.
 12:19).